Spinal Injections For Relief Of Neck & Back Pain

 Facets joints are located in the back of the spine and provide gliding motion.
 These joints can become injured or inflamed due to arthritis.
 Facet joint pain can be local back or neck pain, but they can also cause pain that runs into the extremities that mimic disc problems.
 Facet joint spinal injections can be used to alleviate this pain or to help in diagnosing if the problem is related to the facet joints.

 So, facet joint injections can be therapeutic or diagnostic.
 If the facet joints are determined to be the source of pain, procedures that block or permanently destroy the small nerve supply to the joints can provide a solution to this problem.
-These procedures are similar to spinal injections, except there is a probe that is inserted to destroy the nerves.
+These procedures are similar to spine injections, except there is a probe that is inserted to destroy the nerves.

 Nerve Root Blocks

 These are often called selective nerve root blocks.
 They target specific nerves to inject the anesthetic and/or steroid anti-inflammatory medications.
 This is similar to an epidural, but seeks to locate specific nerves for therapeutic or diagnostic procedures.
 These are used under guidance of imaging like ultrasound (not the same as therapeutic ultrasound) or fluoroscopy and contrast may be used.

 Sacroiliac Joint Injections

 Sacroiliac injections are administered like facet joint injections only into the pelvis area.
 The sacroiliac joint can be responsible for back and leg pain.
 Injections under x-ray guidance will administer an anesthetic and this should decrease the pain if the sacroiliac joint is involved.
 Steroids may also be injected, therefore we see that they can be both diagnostic and therapeutic and this is often why a combination of an anti-inflammatory agent like a steroid and anesthetic are used.

-There are other types of spinal injections like intradiscal injections, where the injection is delivered inside the disc.
+There are other types of injections like intradiscal injections, where the injection is delivered inside the disc.
 There are also studies ongoing that are using different medications or agents for spinal injections that are promising for conditions like disc degeneration.